AshivaA/web-maestro-app/README.md

 \*\* Elevator Pitch:
-We have come up with an ingenious web product , which in itself a solution to the problem that most bootcamp students face, having to rack their brains for relevant after
+We have come up with an ingenious web product , which in itself, is a solution to the problem that most bootcamp students face, having to rack their brains for relevant after